 Both POP and SPD can cause significant pain, discomfort, and distress.
 Pelvic floor physical therapy can help to strengthen the pelvic muscles and ligaments, reducing symptoms of both POP and SPD.

 How can you manage SPD in pregnancy?

 You should work with a pelvic floor physical therapist!
-This way you’ll learn how to strengthen the muscles that keep this joint strong.
-It will help you prepare for birth.
-The good news is, the SPD pain should dissipate after baby is born.
+This way you’ll learn how to strengthen the muscles that keep this joint strong and help you prepare for birth.
+The good news is, SPD pain often dissipates after baby is born.